The University of Vermont

-The final risk assessment determination (RG-1 to RG-4) is used to set the appropriate biosafety level (BSL-1 to BSL-4) for the biohazardous material(s).
+The final risk assessment determination is used to set the appropriate biosafety level (BSL-1 to BSL-4) for the biohazardous material(s).
 The biosafety level describes the degree of physical containment and biosafety practices required to confine these materials and to reduce the potential for exposure of laboratory workers, persons outside the laboratory, and the environment.
 Containment and biosafety practice are the same unless otherwise designated.
-UVM is in the midst of planning construction of a acertified BSL-3 laboratory.
 UVM does not have any laboratories certified for BSL-4, therefore no use or possession of biohazardous materials requiring BSL-4 is allowed at UVM.

-The IBC will make the final decision as to the level of risk and appropriate biological and physical containment levels for the biohazardous materials subject to its review and approval.
+The IBC will make the final decision as to appropriate biological and physical containment levels for the biohazardous materials subject to its review and approval.

 All forms can be found on the Committee website.